 Leave your print outs to dry overnight.

 The instructions on the shrink plastic will probably say leave for 2 hours but I would suggest leaving overnight to ensure the ink has dried completely.
-What I found after two hours was how easy it was to smudge black right across the white wording when cutting round the images!
+What I found after two hours was how easy it was to smudge black right across the white wording when cutting around the images!

 Be patient and let it dry.